Mo-Ghobashy/Dynamic-Image-Uploader-and-Resizer/README.md

 ### 10. Start the frontend

-Open client/index.html with Live Server extension in VSCode or
+Open client/index.html with Live Server extension in VSCode (Make sure to turn off auto refresh) or

 Open the index.html file manually in your browser.